michael105/minilib/doc/minilib.md

                you return from the callback.

                When returning RE_MATCHEND from the callback,
-               the whole regular expression is aborted, and returns with matched;
+               the whole expression is aborted, and returns with matched;
                no matter, if there are chars left in the expression.